-Involuntary manslaughter as a lesser included offense to murder, may seem like bucket one of the Buzo The Clown challenge.
-However, the case of People v.
+Involuntary manslaughter as a lesser included offense to murder, is legally possible.
+However, I doubt that is very common.
+The case of People v.
 Smith , teaches us that actually getting this lesser included jury instruction may not be so easy after all.

 People v.
 Smith was a murder trial.
 The defendant in that case was charged with murder.
 Apparently, he had a problem with the fact that his “girlfriend” was actually spending the night with her husband.

 Defendant testified that, yes, he entered the home late at night when he was not invited.
 But they pulled a gun on him.
 Defendant had to wrestle it away.
 Husband ended up with the bullets in his chest when the gun just “went off” during the struggle.

 What can get us into trouble with a lesser included instruction, is the well known refrain that any “slight evidence upon a theory of a case will support a lesser included instruction.”

 Additionally, we defense attorneys also take comfort with the knowledge that we can even claim self defense and still qualify for the lesser included offense of involuntary manslaughter.
 The advantage with that is huge because a self defense to murder and an involuntary manslaughter offense have inconsistent mental states.

 The law does not prohibit the involuntary manslaughter instruction just because we claim self defense at trial.

 AND we all know that our client does not even have to testify to successfully argue for involuntary manslaughter as a lesser included offense to the charge of murder.
 If we can point to the tiniest part of the State’s case which supports a theory for involuntary manslaughter then wham!